utkusen/promptmap/README.md

 ### Basic Injection

 Basic attacks are directly sent to the target without any prompt enhancements.
-Their purpose is basically to get an answer to an unrelated question.
+Their purpose is basically to get an answer to an unrelated question or dictate an action.

 Examples: